AdaCore/learn/courses/intro-to-ada/chapters/generics.rst

     - the ``Index`` type abstracts the range used for the array

-    - the ``Array_T`` type abstracts the array type and makes use of the formal declarations of the ``T`` and ``Index`` types.
+    - the ``Array_T`` type abstracts the array type and uses the formal declarations of the ``T`` and ``Index`` types.

 Abstracting the test application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the previous example, we've focused only on abstracting the reversing
+In the previous example we've focused only on abstracting the reversing
-algorithm.
-However, we could have decided to also abstract our little
+algorithm itself.
+However, we could have decided to also abstract our small
 test application.
-This could be useful if we, for example, decide to
+This could be useful if we, for example, decide to test
-test other procedures that change elements of an array.
+other procedures that change elements of an array.

-In order to achieve this, we have to abstract some elements.
+In order to do this, we again have to choose the elements to abstract.
 We
-will therefore declare the following formal parameters:
+therefore declare the following formal parameters:

     - ``S``: the string containing the array name